-Before, he was producing and occasionally reporting and writing meaningful stories at NPR.
-While at NPR, he was the Fall 2016 production intern for the TED Radio Hour, a podcast that takes the listener on a journey through fascinating ideas, with Guy Raz.
-After his internship, Camilo worked as an audio producer with some of the most-listened to news programs in the nation: NPR’s All Things Considered, Weekend Edition and Morning Edition.
+Before, he was producing and occasionally reporting and writing meaningful stories at National Public Radio (NPR).
+While at NPR, he was the Fall 2016 production intern for the TED Radio Hour, a radio show and podcast that takes the listener on a journey through fascinating ideas, with Guy Raz.
+After his internship, Camilo worked as a radio producer with some of the most-listened to news programs in the nation: NPR’s All Things Considered, Weekend Edition and Morning Edition.
 On these programs he scripted, gathered voices, and produced segments and coverage about DACA being rescinded by the Trump administration; the respective effects of Hurricanes Irma and Maria in the Eastern Americas and the Caribbean; the 2017 Mexico earthquake; as well as breaking news about the 2017 Manchester and Barcelona attacks, among other major stories.

 He helped book conversations and bring a variety of voices to NPR's air including Jodie Foster, William Ury, Yanis Varoufakis, Irina Bokova, Alli Webb, Mikhail Baryshnikov, among others.
 He also served as the field producer, and has tape synced, for interviews with David Petraeus, the late Zbigniew Brzezinski, and other guests.
 Sometimes he also provided voice-overs in audio stories.

 While at NPR, Camilo also reported and produced stories with some of its podcasts.
 He did digital and post-production work with the team of Radio Ambulante and contributed to NPR's Alt.Latino by writing, reporting, and producing for the program, mainly in the form of audio and digital stories.